Our Science

 • The MOA (glucan synthase inhibition) has been previously validated as a clinically relevant target by the echinocandins

-• Due to the different structure and enzyme-inhibition properties, ibrexafungerp retains activity against the majority of echinocandin-resistant strains
+• Due to the different structure and enzyme-inhibition properties, fungerps retain activity against the majority of echinocandin-resistant strains

-The structure of ibrexafungerp (formerly SCY-078) and echinocandins are very different, allowing for:
+The structures of the fungerp class of antifungals and echinocandins are very different, allowing for:

 • Different enzyme-inhibition properties than the echinocandins

-• Most gene mutations (FKS) that confer resistance to echinocandins do not affect the activity of ibrexafungerp
+• Most gene mutations (FKS) that confer resistance to echinocandins do not affect the activity of fungerps

 • Administration orally and IV (echinocandins are only available IV)